The Schoolcraft College Board of Trustees

 Mr. Broderick earned a Masters Degree in Public Administration from Wayne State University in 1998.
 He is a 1991 graduate of the University of Detroit School of Law and a member of the State Bar of Michigan.
 Mr. Broderick received a Bachelor of Arts Degree from the University of Notre Dame in 1988.

 Mr. Broderick currently serves as the Executive Director of the Michigan Association of Non-public Schools.
-He is also the Chair of the Michigan Virtual University and Vice Chair of the Education Alliance of Michigan.
-He is involved in a variety of community activities including serving as a CYO basketball and soccer coach and lector at Our Lady of Good Counsel in Plymouth.
+He also sits on the Board of the Michigan Virtual University and the Felician Sisters Childcare Centers, Inc. He currently serves as Chair of the Education Alliance of Michigan.
+He is involved in a variety of community activities including serving as a CYO coach, Booster Club Board member and lector at Our Lady of Good Counsel in Plymouth.
 Mr. Broderick is a member of the Incorporated Society of Irish-American Lawyers, and is a Past President of the Notre Dame Club of Detroit.

 He and his wife, Donna, and their children, Jim and Katherine, reside in Plymouth.